Amplifier’s CEO Jef Sewell appeared at ROFLCon II as part of a panel about Internet infrastructure. The transcript for that panel appears below.

 JEF: you’re using zazzle, right, so you don’t have to pay the overhead? how does that work technically?

 AARON: it’s a pretty simple integration between our sites. my site generates the content that shows up on zazzle. zazzle makes it look 3d even though the thing doesn’t exist in the real world, customer gets motivated to buy it. just because the week is over doesn’t mean you can’t still do it.

 PETE: change ‘sex queen who smokes newports’ to ‘parliaments’ for Nicole.
 I’m completely serious.

 LARRY: djpretzel runs our website. really just one guy. most of what we crowdsource is the music that’s sent in and the team that works on evaluating the submission. part of being able to post more music faster is having a team of volunteers in place. what AP has seen is, real world people see websites like ours and think ‘oh crap, that’s a cool idea, if only I had thought harder, I would have made that website’. when people see it’s out there, they contribute and build upon what you’re working on?

-JEF: you want to outsource as much as possible. hosting, except for Aaron back when it was urban-dictionary.com hosted out of his dorm.
+JEF: You want to outsource as much as possible.
+Except for Aaron back when it was urban-dictionary.com hosted out of his dorm.

 AARON: the guy who owned the version without the dash let it expire, and then I snapped it up.

 JEF: Operational expertise doesn’t come with creativity. [production & distribution] fixed costs are incredibly expensive.
 For example, as a fulfillment company, Amplifier [handled] the Lance Armstrong Yellow Livestrong bracelets.
 This was truly an historic viral product where everyone had to have one.
 Everyone.
 Presidential candidates, Matt Damon, the 2004 olympians. [it was insane.]